 The Testing Process

 The completion of the procurement phase, which involves tool manufacturing, part production and testing, logistics and pre-assembly, is followed by the MRD (material required date).
 With that the assembly of the bodies (BIW) and prototypes begins in the prototype shop.
 Once the first hardware has been completed, the test phase begins.
-Here, the functional tests and crash tests are carried out to ensure that the requirements from the specification and homologation are met.
+Here, the functional tests and physical crash tests are carried out to ensure that the requirements from the specification and homologation are met.
 In the subsequent design update phase necessary changes are incorporated into the virtual vehicle.
 At the end there is then the milestone design release MB, with the completion of which we then start the procurement of series toolings.

 Here, the production trial begins, the assembly of the first vehicles at our contract manufacturer on the production line (Body Shop and General Assembly).
-At the same time, the PPAP process (Production Parts Approval Process) is initiated at our suppliers.
+The PPAP process (Production Parts Approval Process) is simultaneously initiated at our suppliers.
 Now the final tests for the type approval are carried out with vehicles from production.
-With the successful type approval and the completion of the PPAP, series production of the Sion (SOP) begins.
+When successful type approval is received and the the PPAP completed, series production of the Sion (SOP) begins.

-Getting the Sion onto the road as soon as possible.
-Good project management of course always includes a realistic risk assessment, especially in a company like ours, because transparency and openness are important to us.
+We want to get the Sion onto the road as soon as possible.
+Good project management of course always includes a realistic risk assessment.
+This is especially relevant in a company like ours, as transparency and openness are important to us.
 Our experienced development team continuously evaluates possible risks.
 In our overview, potential delays due to possible risks are presented transparently.
 We continuously evaluate all events and development steps in order to be able to react quickly and to avoid delays.